Dear Fellow Moms,

 And we do all this for people who have zero grasp of the magnitude of our presence in their lives, and consequently, virtually zero gratitude.

 Sure, once in a while the world throws us a bone with a holiday like Mother’s Day.
 But let’s face it — even the sweetest and most well-intentioned gestures typically come with some sort of thing we’ll have to deal with later.
 Like a lovely breakfast in bed … and a messy kitchen to contend with once we get up.
-Or some much-needed alone time … while our usual duties, the ones we do that go largely unnoticed, pile up in our absence.
+Or some much-needed alone time … while our usual duties, the ones we do that go mostly unnoticed, pile up in our absence.
+Kinda like the laundry.

 It isn’t the accolades that we need, though.
 It’s simply for someone to notice.
 To sit back and think about it and be honestly grateful for the magnitude of what we go through on a daily basis to keep our households running.
 And it may feel like no one will ever really see us, but we need look no further than other moms for understanding.
 Because, Moms, we see you.

 Moms of newborns, we see you.
 Trying to figure this new little person out, whether it’s your first baby or your fifth.
 Trying to meet their every need (and neglecting your own in the process).
 Trying to feel like yourself after nine long months of pregnancy, trying to reclaim your body even though it barely belongs to you any more.
 Worried you’re failing at something because they can’t tell you what they need — they just cry.
 Tired beyond belief.
-Leaking in places you never imagined leaking.
+Leaking and sore in places you never imagined being leaky or sore.
 Overwhelmed with love, overwhelmed with concerns, just … overwhelmed.

 Moms of toddlers, we see you.
 Buying vitamins because your child is so picky you worry they’ll be two feet tall forever.
 Walking on eggshells because you never know when the next completely irrational meltdown will occur.
-Remembering the ever-changing preferences — the blue cup or the red one today? — to avoid said meltdowns.
-Being embarrassed because meltdowns happen despite your best efforts, usually in public where people give you judgmental side-eye.
-Being frustrated with your toddler … and then berating yourself for feeling that way.
+Struggling to remember the ever-changing preferences — the blue cup or the red one today? — to avoid said meltdowns.
+Being embarrassed because meltdowns happen despite your best efforts to thwart them, usually in public where people give you judgmental side-eye.
+Being frustrated with your toddler for doing toddler things … and then berating yourself for feeling that way.
 Wondering if you’ll ever get to use the bathroom alone (and at a leisurely pace) again.

 Moms of tweens, we see you.
 Straddling the worlds of big kid and little kid.
-Catches glimpses of the attitude that you thought was only reserved for the teenage years.
+Catching glimpses of the attitude that you thought was only reserved for the teenage years.
 Hoping you’ve done enough to foster their independence, but afraid to actually let them be independent.
 Wondering if it’s time to let go or pull back.
 Navigating the bigger issues that come with bigger kids, and the life-changing reality that puberty is just around the corner.
 Knowing that their middle school experience will probably suck just as much as yours did, yet feeling helpless to prevent it.
+(Just tell yourself it builds character.)
 Marveling at how grown up they seem at some times, and feeling relieved at others that you can still see your baby in there somewhere.

 They don’t know how much we love them, how it’s as deep as our soul and our bones and probably even deeper than that — we just don’t have the capacity to express the true depth, because words could never do it justice.
+They don’t understand that we stretch ourselves thin so that their lives can be cushy and comfortable, that we go without so they don’t have to.
 They don’t realize how our hearts are held forever hostage by their circumstances, how much everything that hurts them hurts us too, how much we truly and genuinely mean it when we say we’d bear their pain themselves if we could.